mintybubblegum/kindtime-equipo-7/README.md

 - Show view of a specific card

 ## 5. ADD EXTRA FUNCTIONALITIES
-- Contact form to be in touch with the company (in development)
+- Contact form to be in touch with the company
-- Search bar (in development)
+- Search bar
-- About us (in development)
+- About us
-- Contact the client (in development)
+- Contact the client

 ***